-Many congratulations to our latest Best Practice Award winners 2020 who have all shown amazing creativity and enthusiasm for the programme, especially during lockdown.
-Here is a brief look at just some of the ways that members of our Story Massage community are sharing the programme in a range of settings.
+Many congratulations to Story Massage Practitioners who showed amazing creativity and enthusiasm for the programme, especially during lockdown.
+Here is a brief look at just some of the ways that 14 members of our Story Massage community are sharing the programme in a range of settings.

 Verna is a teaching assistant at Hawthorns School in Audenshaw, Manchester.
 She makes no secret of the fact that she loves the Story Massage Programme and tells anyone who will listen to her!
 Verna runs Baby Story Massage sessions in the community.